Passenger-bee/Dell-G3-3500-BigSur/README.md

 PS : This folder can only start your hackintosh, not windows, so you need to put your Microsoft boot folder into EFI

+Because the bcm94352z network card has been replaced, both "SPACE DELIVERY" and "RELAY" are supported on this machine

 WARNING:    PM991 is not supported!
             PM991 is not supported!